mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-schema-ddlelement.markdown

 title: sqlalchemy.schema DDLElement Example Code
 category: page
 slug: sqlalchemy-schema-ddlelement-examples
-sortorder: 500031083
+sortorder: 500031093
 toc: False
 sidebartitle: sqlalchemy.schema DDLElement
-meta: Python example code for the DDLElement class from the sqlalchemy.schema module of the SQLAlchemy project.
+meta: Example code for understanding how to use the DDLElement class from the sqlalchemy.schema module of the SQLAlchemy project.

 DDLElement is a class within the sqlalchemy.schema module of the SQLAlchemy project.